aitov/RMS-Related/devices/DS3231/config.md

 ```
 it means ntp lib installed and used ntpd service instead, if you want use embedded service - uninstall ntp

-Also in case of manual time set, it could be enabled by command:
+and also in case of manual time set, it could be enabled by command:
 ```Shell
 sudo timedatectl set-ntp on
 ```

-Useful  commands for checking rtc after connection to Pi
+###Useful  commands for checking rtc after connection to Pi

 Check if RTC module could be detected
 ```Shell